LarbiAbderrahmane/Lab-Blind-SQL-injection-and-binary-search/README.md

 ## **Introduction**

-using binary search to narrow down the number of requests needed to find the password.\
+Using binary search to narrow down the number of requests needed to find the password.\
 Check this Medium Write-Up for more details :

 ## **Installation**